harena-lab/harena-space/src/adonisjs/public/templates/jacinto/standard_eletro.md

   ![Emergency room](theme/background-emergency-room-1.png)

 @NURSE
-  Present the case.
+> Present the case.

 @PATIENT
-  Details about the patient.
+> Details about the patient.

+Details about the case.

 @SYSTEM
-  What do you want to do?
+> What do you want to do?

 * -> Generate hypothesis
 * -> More information